HaroonBsf/CarGo-RentalServiceApp/README.md

 Explore a variety of feature previews that highlight the key functionalities of the Car Go app.
 From account switching to real-time tracking, each preview provides a visual guide to enhance user understanding and experience.

 ### Switch Account:
-This feature allows users to switch from an individual to a company account.
-With the company account, users can upload and manage car ads effortlessly, ensuring a smooth experience for both renters and advertisers.
+- Users can switch from an individual account to a company account.
+- With the company account, users can effortlessly upload and manage car ads, ensuring a smooth experience for both renters and advertisers.

-#### Key Benefits:
-- Seamless Transition: Switch from individual to company account without any hassle.
-- Ad Management: Company accounts can upload, edit, and manage car ads efficiently.

 <p align="start">
   <img title="Demo" alt="Switch Account Demo" src="https://github.com/user-attachments/assets/18122b2d-ed8e-4c46-abc1-4e416ef6558b" height="360px"  />